Sm1t/microfrontend-realworld-app/README.md

 ## Get started

-Start the dev server, and the app will be available at [http://localhost:3000](http://localhost:3000).
+Start the dev server.
+The "host" app will be available at [http://localhost:3000](http://localhost:3000).
+The "remote" app will be available at [http://localhost:3001](http://localhost:3001)

 ```bash
 yarn dev